Jacolo2017/Puppin/journals/jack-lemieux.md

 ## July 14, 2022

 We decided to do fast api for our app and are finally creating our schemas.
 Cooper is setting up our front end so we have a visual and the swagger data is accessible.
 Mark is building our pedantic functions, which to be honest I am reading up on now... oops.

+## July 18, 2022

+Today was very productive.
+We revamped out fastAPI.
+Instead of numbering rows we just now use enumerate which Roger is a genius for thinking of!
+I personally implemented the create, get dog_id, and view all of an accounts dogs.
+It was quite easy now that I am getting better and more comfortable with how to make a fastAPI.
+It was interesting actually using a join in our app, and being more comfortable with SQL, to associate dogs based on account_id.
+I'm still a bit uncomfortable with with fastAPI, but tomorrow will be a good day to clean up that code and keep push through the project!

+## July 19, 2022